mannmann2/keats_crawler/README.md

 By default, it remembers the content you've already downloaded, so will skip it subsequently when you need to get the more recent files.
 Works on most module pages but there are some edge cases where it might run into issues.

+**NEW:** Now with the ability to download videos from Microsoft Stream.

 ### Requirements
  - Python 3